keith-ratcliffe/cloud-basher/_docs-latest/ingest/overview.md

 key/value pairs][acc_data_model].
 These are created in accordance with the DataWave data model and as prescribed by any user-supplied configuration.

+## Data Flow Overview

+Raw data will often require grooming or pre-processing of some sort before being passed along to DataWave to be ingested.
+However, this happens outside of the scope and purview of DataWave.
+Thus, DataWave's interaction with incoming data begins in HDFS.

+Each distinct data type registered within DataWave Ingest will have a configured "base directory" within HDFS, where a dedicated *Flag Maker* process will monitor the arrival of new files for the given type.
+Based on the Flag Maker's governing configuration, it will group some number of these files together and mark them as "flagged", which signals that they are ready to be submitted as input to a MapReduce job.

+{% include image.html url="/images/dw-data-flow-1.png" file="dw-data-flow-1.png" alt="Ingest Data Flow" %}

 ## Live Ingest

 A DataWave ingest job configured to operate in *live* mode is a *map*-only job in which the *mappers* use Accumulo